pinkkila/stories/guide/cicd-guide.md

-# How to implement...

-[//]: # (Todo: Write better info)
-CI/CD pipeline
-AWS Elastic Container Service (ECS).
-GitHub Actions
+# Deployment on AWS ECS (Fargate) with GitHub Actions CI/CD

-Spring Boot
-IAAS Academy's YouTube video "Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)" is major source.
+This guide walks through building a CI/CD pipeline for a containerized application using GitHub Actions and deploying it to AWS Elastic Container Service (ECS) with Fargate.
+The setup demonstrates how to automate building, containerizing, and deploying your application using AWS and GitHub workflows.
+Example project uses Spring Boot and part of the guide is Spring Boot specific.

+In addition to the deployment pipeline, the guide includes integration with Amazon RDS for database hosting and AWS Secrets Manager for credential management, including automatic secret rotation using AWS Lambda.
+The pipeline uses GitHub’s OpenID Connect (OIDC) provider to enable authentication between GitHub Actions and AWS.

-The main reference for this guide is IAAS Academy’s YouTube video “Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)”.
+The main reference for this guide is **IAAS Academy’s** YouTube video *[“Deploy Applications on AWS Fargate (ECS Tutorial + Hands-On Project)”](https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s)*.

+Disclaimer: I’m a student, not an AWS professional.
+This guide is based on my own learning and experimentation.

 ## Preparations

-### Actuator
+### Spring Boot Actuator

 - We use Spring Boot Actuator to expose a health check endpoint.
 This will later be used by AWS to verify that the service is running.
 - Add the following dependency to your `build.gradle`: